lgatto/TeachingMaterial/Lab_Searching_GEO.md

                cache=FALSE, messages=FALSE)
 ```

-Load the `pander` package so we can make nicer table listings.
+Load the `pandoc` package so we can make nicer table listings with `pandoc.table`.

 ```r